Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Experiments

 \subsection{Results on CoGnition}

 The main results on CoGnition are shown in Table~\ref{table:t1}.
-We observe that: \textbf{(1)} \textsc{CompoSition} gives instance-level and aggregate-level CTERs of \textbf{20.4\%} and \textbf{52.0\%} respectively, with a significant improvement of \textbf{8.0\%} and \textbf{10.9\%} accordingly compared to the Transformer.
-Moreover, \textsc{CompoSition} outperforms all baseline models under the almost same parameter settings significantly,\footnote{We implement our approach based on Transformer-Deep for a fair comparison with Proto-Transformer.} indicating composing the syntactic and semantic information of sequences appropriately is more beneficial to CG; \textbf{(2)} \textsc{CompoSition}, \textsc{CompoSition}-Rela, \textsc{CompoSition}-Small and \textsc{CompoSition}-Deep can deliver various performance improvements, demonstrating the general effectiveness of our method.
-More importantly, \textsc{CompoSition}-Deep achieves \textbf{state-of-the-art} performance (19.2 \% vs 21.7\% instance-level CTER); \textbf{(3)} \textsc{CompoSition} performs better than Bow, Dangle and Proto-Transformer, indicating that focusing on enhancing semantic information at token-level only can achieve part of goals of CG.
-For example, ``watch a movie'' should be translated as [\begin{CJK*}{UTF8}{gbsn}看电影\end{CJK*}] in most cases, which is not affected by the context to a certain extent.
-Bow, Dangle and Proto-Transformer can perform better than baseline models in this situation, however, for ``lost the dog he liked'' in Figure~\ref{fig:fig1}, the Chinese translation generated by they will most likely be [\begin{CJK*}{UTF8}{gbsn}丢失了狗他喜欢\end{CJK*}] instead of [\begin{CJK*}{UTF8}{gbsn}丢失了他喜欢的狗\end{CJK*}] due to ignoring syntactic information and its appropriate composition of both.
-We also provide case study in Section~\ref{sec:ecg} to further illustrate it.
-Compared to SeqMix, the improvement of \textsc{CompoSition} is more significant (2.3\% vs 10.9\% aggregate-level CTER).
-SeqMix utilizes linear interpolation in the input embedding space to reduce representation sparsity, and we suppose that the samples synthesized randomly may be unreasonable and harmful to model training.
+We observe that: \textbf{(1)} \textsc{CompoSition} gives \textbf{20.4\%}$~$CTER$_{\mathrm{Inst}}$ and \textbf{52.0\%}$~$CTER$_{\mathrm{Aggr}}$, with a significant improvement of \textbf{8.0\%} and \textbf{10.9\%} accordingly compared to the Transformer.
+Moreover, \textsc{CompoSition} significantly outperforms most baseline models under the almost same parameter settings,\footnote{We implement our approach based on Transformer-Deep for a fair comparison with Proto-Transformer.} indicating composing the syntactic and semantic information of sequences dynamically for a particular task is more beneficial to CG.
+Although Transformer+CReg achieves slightly better performance and contains fewer parameters, it is more complex and costly compared with \textsc{CompoSition}; \textbf{(2)} \textsc{CompoSition}, \textsc{CompoSition}-Rela, \textsc{CompoSition}-Small and \textsc{CompoSition}-Deep can deliver various performance improvements, demonstrating the general effectiveness of our method; \textbf{(3)} \textsc{CompoSition}-Deep performs better than Bow, Dangle and Proto-Transformer, indicating that focusing on alleviating the encoder entanglement problem only can achieve part of goals of CG as mentioned in Section~\ref{sec:intro}.
+Compared to SeqMix, the improvement of \textsc{CompoSition} is more significant (2.3\% vs 10.9\%$~$CTER$_{\mathrm{Aggr}}$).
+SeqMix utilizes linear interpolation in the input embedding space to reduce representation sparsity, and we suppose that the samples synthesized randomly may be unreasonable and harmful to model training; \textbf{(4)} It can be seen that Transformer is even slightly better than DLCL, indicating DLCL and \textsc{CompoSition} do not share the same motivation or scenario.